 Rarely became a circuit that has existed such a short time so famous as the circuit of Tripoli in Libya, then a colony of Fascist Italy.
 This page tells about the arise of the circuit, the Tripoli Grand Prix, and what happened with it after World War Two.

-The first time a Grand Prix was held in Libya, which was an Italian protectorate from 1912 till 1942, was in 1925.
+The first time a Grand Prix was held in Libya, which was an Italian protectorate from 1912 to 1942, was in 1925.
 It was held at a slow "Monaco style" street circuit, near the capital Tripoli, which was not very popular by public and drivers.

 In 1933 the authorities, in particular Italo Balbo - the new governor of Libya under Mussolini - decided that the Tripoli Grand Prix should become a major event.

 A new street circuit was built, the fastest in the world, around the Mellaha salt lake with the most modern facilities at that time.
 A huge grandstand and an imposing control tower appeared at Start/Finish.

 The layout of the track was extremely fast.
 Almost all the corners of the 13,14 km (8.21 Miles) long circuit where fast kinks, most of them where flat-out!